PaddlePaddle/FastDeploy/docs/features/sampling.md

 ### Min-p Sampling

-When sending a request, specify the following parameters:
+If you want to use min-p sampling before top-p or top-k_top-p sampling, specify the following parameters when sending a request:

 ```json
 {